MariaMsu/AWSBackupUtility/README.md

 ### How to use, the whole guide
 The AWS Backup Utility can be run as a gradle project `./gradlew run --args="<command> <command_arguments>"` or as a fat jar `java -jar ./build/libs/AWSBackupUtility-1.0.0.jar <command> <command_arguments>`.
-The following examples are provided for a fat jar.
+The following examples are provided for the fat jar.

 Backup a directory:
 ```shell